DevAgnihotri/MCA_Sem_2/DSA/Graph.md

 ### BFS Algorithm:

 **Definition:**
-Breadth First Search (BFS) is a graph traversal technique that explores all vertices at the current depth level before moving on to the vertices at the next depth level.
-BFS starts from a selected source node, visits all its immediate neighbors, then moves to their neighbors, and so on.
-This approach ensures that the shortest path (in terms of number of edges) from the source to any other reachable node is found in an unweighted graph.
+Breadth First Search (BFS) is a graph traversal technique that explores the graph level by level, visiting all nodes at the current "breadth" (distance from the source) before moving to nodes at the next level.
+Starting from a chosen source vertex, BFS visits all its direct neighbors first, then their neighbors, and so on, expanding outward in layers.
+This method guarantees finding the shortest path (fewest edges) from the source to any other reachable vertex in an unweighted graph.

 #### Algorithm Steps: